Aero-ComSci/117-traversing-turtles-NachuT/README.md

 A public method that contains a loop to iterate through the data structure.
 An __str__ method on the class to print out step 6 -- for the turles, what specific information would be useful?
-An __init__ method to set the turtles to the data structure Be sure include error checks and documentation on the read me to utilize the class you create.
+An __init__ method to set the turtles to the data structure Be sure include error checks and documentation on the read me to utilize the class you create.   ✔️

+'class TurtleDraw:
+    def __init__(self, turtle_shapes, turtle_colors, starting_length=100, increment=18, heading=0):
+        if len(turtle_shapes) != len(turtle_colors):
+            raise ValueError("Object Error")

+        self.turtle_shapes = turtle_shapes
+        self.turtle_colors = turtle_colors
+        self.length = starting_length
+        self.increment = increment
+        self.heading = heading
+        self.turtles = []'
 3. Action Items

 Step 17 Extend your program
-Step 18
+Step 18                                ✔️

 ## Questions about the Activity as you work.
 ```
+How to get multiple functions iterating at the same time? - Used chatgpt to learn zip was the answer
 ```
 #### Description Of The App

-`
+`Utilized classes and funtions to create a spiral pattern form a given list of shapes and colors
 # Include a video of the result of the code at speed 0 or Fast.
 Be sure to make it available for me to see.
+See files.
 ## For Regrades use the Feedback and @baeztheprog on your commit messages.